- The contest is ONLY open to Canadian residents.

 All Finalists will be awarded free admission to FallCon Boardgame and Miniature Convention 2020.

 Final Selection & Award Ceremony

 The FallCon Gaming Society would appreciate a signed copy of any published winners to add to our game library.

 Participation in the contest entails agreement with the hereby presented rules.
-Any breach of the rules will lead to the game's disqualification or the withdrawal of the prize.
+Any breach of the rules will lead to the game's disqualification and/or the withdrawal of prizes awarded.

 FallCon cannot guarantee all of the prototypes will be returned to the designer, we are at the mercy of Canada Post and other forces majeure.
 It is our intent to return all the prototypes intact and complete to the designer within a reasonable time after the winner has been announced.